CLOSE X

 Postal VAT applications

 At the moment it is possible to apply for VAT registration online or by post.
 If you wish to apply via post you can download instructions and a printable form which is available on the gov.uk. website.
-From mid-November this will change, and this will no longer be available.
-In a bid to further speed up VAT registrations anyone who can use the online Vat Registration Service (95% of businesses) must do so and those who cannot use it must phone the VAT Helpline on 0300 200 3700 to request a VAT 1.
+From mid-November, this will change, and this will no longer be available.
+In a bid to further speed up VAT registrations, anyone who can use the online VAT Registration Service (95% of businesses) must do so and those who cannot use it must phone the VAT Helpline on 0300 200 3700 to request a VAT 1.
 Taxpayers may be asked why they cannot complete the form online.
-Some businesses are excluded from applying online and HMRC have advised they will publish a list of these businesses.
+Some businesses are excluded from applying online and HMRC has advised they will publish a list of these businesses.
 HMRC are working on developing adequate software to get these businesses online in the future.

 EORI (Economic Operator Registration and Identification) number